Houston Dash wins NWSL Challenge Cup by defeating Chicago Red Stars, 2-0

-Canadian midfielder Sophie Schmidt converted a fifth-minute penalty kick and American forward Shea Groom scored on a breakaway in the waning moments for the Dash, which, since joining the league in 2014, has never made the playoffs during any full season.
+Canadian midfielder Sophie Schmidt converted a fifth-minute penalty kick and American forward Shea Groom scored on a breakaway in the waning moments for the Dash, which has never made the playoffs in a full season since it joined the league in 2014.

 The final culminated a successful tournament for the NWSL, which, because of the coronavirus crisis, was not able to start the regular season as planned in April.

-The league did lose a team to an virus outbreak before the tournament started: Several Orlando Pride players tested positive before departing Florida, forcing it to withdraw.
+The league did lose a team to a virus outbreak before the tournament started: Several Orlando Pride players tested positive before they departed Florida, forcing the team to withdraw.
 Once everyone settled into the Salt Lake City suburbs, though, there were no confirmed cases.

 The league used a small, artificial-turf stadium in Herriman for the group stage and quarterfinals, then moved to the large, grass-covered venue in Sandy for the semifinals and final.